HPC2N - Support - Software/applications

 Software

-In this section you will find information about the installed software and applications at the HPC2N, as well as some information about available commercial programs.
+Under this area you will find information about the installed software and applications on HPC2N's systems, as well as some information about accessing it.

-If there is a program you need and it is not installed, you can either install it yourself or ask (mail support at support@hpc2n.umu.se) if it can be installed on HPC2N's systems.
-If the program needs a license, you will in some cases have to provide that.
+If there is a program you need and it is not installed, you can either install it yourself (check if it can easily be installed with Easybuild) or ask (mail support at support@hpc2n.umu.se) if it can be installed on Kebnekaise.
+If the program needs a license you will have to provide that yourself.
+If the license requires a license server, that will have to be provided either by yourself or through your deparment or similar.

 Newer versions of the provided software will be installed regularly.
 However, if you need a new version quickly, please send an email to support@hpc2n.umu.se.